SvenAelterman/Bicep-VNetModule/README.md

 #### network.bicep

-Calls the virtual network module, but crucially takes the array output of the virtual network module and reduces it so it comes out as an object instead of an array.
+This is the main network module and what you should use in your main.bicep.
+It calls the network security, route table and virtual network modules, but crucially takes the array output of the virtual network module and reduces it so it comes out as an object instead of an array.

 `reduce(vnetModule.outputs.actualSubnets, {}, (cur, next) => union(cur, next))`